Last Updated on July 8, 2023

 There is no such thing as a purebred miniature Golden Retriever.

-Which type of Golden Retriever is best?
+Conclusion: Which type of Golden breed is best?

 There is no “best” because they are virtually the same.
 They all shed the same, act the same; they just don’t look the same.